 Immigration information for EU students

-If you are already a student at the University of Bristol or you are planning to come to study at the University, please see the UKCISA information for details on the implications of Brexit.
+If you would like to read further information about the implications of Brexit, please see UKCISA.
 The implications depend on when you arrived, or will arrive, in the UK.
 There are also details of how you will be affected in a deal or no deal scenario.

 - UKCISA regarding how Brexit will affect EEA students and their families and information regarding the EU Settlement Scheme

 - Brexit: information for current students on our website

 - Brexit: information for prospective students on our website

 - Government plans in the event of a 'no deal' Brexit and UKCISA's update